 Blockchain is poised to be one of the major transformative technologies of our time.
 The term is widely known, but it can be hard to grasp its true potential.
 What’s more, there are significant practical limitations and a unique set of legal challenges around the technology.
+But as businesses rebuild and restructure after the disruption of the coronavirus pandemic, blockchain may start to realise some of its promise.

 Blockchain can be used to make information visible yet secure.
 It can combine otherwise incompatible data sources.
 It can offer a way to interact with others who you do not trust (not least, your market rivals).
 There are various well-known applications such as issuing coins or tokens and recording transfers of value or assets.
 In the form of smart contracts, blockchain can be used to automate a process.